rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 In addition to the standard fields that we provide, like description, tags, and expiry date, samples can have additional fields of various types.
 These are defined on a sample template and are inherited by any samples created by that template.
-There is no way other way to additional custom fields.
+There is no way other way to additional custom fields, although [extra fields](#extra-field) can be added to samples on an ad-hoc basis.

 ### Custom hook